General Guide by The All Tomato

 What is League of Legends?

-League of Legends is from the genre of games called MOBAs (Multiplayer Online Battle Arena).
-2 teams seek to destroy each other's base in an intense real-time strategy brawl.
+League of Legends is a MOBA, or Multiplayer Online Battle Arena.
+2 teams seek to destroy the other's base in an intense real-time strategy (RTS) brawl.
 Players control and customize a single character, and work with their teammates to accumulate resources and outplay foes.

-Each match, players choose the character they wish to play from a roster of over 120 champions, and customize this champion with the resources they earn.
+Each match, players choose a character from a roster of over 130 champions, and customize this champion with the resources they earn.
 Every match is a fresh start.

 Visit the official League of Legends website to create an account and download the game.

-Most content can be unlocked with Riot Points (RP), currency bought with money.
+Riot Points (RP) are currency purchased with money.
+Almost all content can be purchased with RP.
 Skins, a cosmetic feature, can only be bought with RP.

 Each champion has a basic attack, a passive, and 4 abilities:

 - A basic attack (auto attack, AA) is performed by right-clicking an enemy.
-They are either melee or ranged.
 Champions automatically attack enemies in range, and attack continuously until commanded otherwise.
+Attacks are either melee or ranged.
+Ranged champions fire a homing auto attack projectile.
 Each champion's attack is a little different; some take longer to complete a single attack, and some ranged champions' attack projectiles travel more slowly than others.

 - The passive is an innate characteristic that affects gameplay, but does not require buttons to be pressed.